actions/importer-labs/circle_ci/2-audit.md

 ## Perform an audit

-We will be performing an audit against a organization in CircleCI created for the purpose of this lab.
-The name of this organization was already set during the configure lab.
-The only question that remains to be answered is:
+We will be performing an audit against a organization in CircleCI that was created for the purposes of this lab *labs-data*.
+Valet was already set to use this organization during the configure lab.
+The only remaining information needed for the `audit` command is:

 1. Where do we want to store the result?
     - __./tmp/audit__.
 This can be any path within the working directory that Valet commands are executed from.